ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Generic Connection Properties {#connection-props}

-Generic Connection Properties are defined independent of the chosen protocol stack and therefor are available on all Connections.
+Generic Connection Properties are defined independent of the chosen protocol stack and therefore available on all Connections.

 Note that many Connection Properties have a corresponding Selection Property which enables applications to express their preference for protocols providing a supporting transport feature.